gramineproject/gramine/Documentation/tutorials/cczoo/index.rst

 Confidential Computing Zoo (CCZoo) is a collection of code-ready reference solutions.
 The CCZoo project provides developer guides and tutorials, in order to facilitate the developers to build their own end-to-end Confidential Computing solutions more easily.
-Some of the solutions are also validated on the public cloud services, such as Alibaba Cloud, Tencent Cloud, AWS, Azure, etc.
+Some of the solutions are also verified on the public cloud services, such as Alibaba Cloud, Tencent Cloud, AWS, Azure, etc.

 The project is an Intel-backed effort.
 However, please note that CCZoo is